Calendula officinalis, also known as pot marigold, can benefit soil, repel pests, and aid healing. Here are seven reasons to grow this herb.

 2: Repels Pests

 One late summer a few years ago I noticed the stems of my pot marigold plants covered in aphids.
 I was alarmed and naturally worried that the aphids would be attracted to the crops around them.
 When I inspected the crops, I couldn’t find a single aphid—they were all on the calendula!

 This herb truly lives up to its reputation as a trap crop—”trapping” pests such as aphids, whiteflies, and thrips by exuding a sticky sap that they find more appealing and delicious than nearby crops.

 3: Calendula Attracts Beneficial Insects

-Calendula flowers provide nectar and pollen that attracts pollinators such as bees and butterflies.
+The flowers provide nectar and pollen that attract pollinators such as bees and butterflies.
 The nectar—along with the pests that it traps—attracts beneficial insects such as ladybugs, hoverflies, and lacewings.

-They even stay to mate and increase the number of beneficial insects in the ecosystem!
+These beneficial insects even stay to mate, increasing the number of beneficials in the ecosystem!
 (They will mate and stick around where there is abundant food.)
 As a matter of curiosity, did you know that ladybug mating can last up to two hours???

 Here is what I found on the calendula in my garden recently (warning: beetle sex!):

 Rosalind Creasy, in Edible Landscaping, encourages the use of pot marigold in the edible landscape because it brings such a bright, cheery flash of color.
 I’ve used it for years in my landscape, and I love it because it is both beautiful and low-maintenance.

 This flower has powerful anti-inflammatory, anti-viral, and anti-bacterial properties, and is often used to soothe a long list of skin ailments including—but not limited to—cuts, scrapes, bruises, bee stings, insect bites, fungal infections, eczema, and rashes.
 That’s why I use the flower petals to make a healing calendula oil and a soothing salve.